gabbersepp/dev.to-posts/blog-posts/private-page/eleventy-design/eleventy-design.md

 + dev.to blog posts
 + Drawings

-I don't like a simple navigation bar for this task, also I want to make it easy for the viewer to see what every section contains.
-So I decided to display three horizontal `div` container, each containing a picture and some text.
+I want to make it easy for the viewer to see what every section contains.
+I utilize three horizontal `div` container, each containing a picture and some text, for this task.

 ![overview](./assets/Overview.png)

 ## The sub pages
-I want an unique look over all sections.
-Also every section will have some kind of title, description and image.
+I want an unique look in all sections.
+Every section will have some kind of title, description and image.

 ![subpage](./assets/subpage.png)